-In December 2005 the County Council entered into a 30-year contract with Invesis UK Ltd (previously known as BAM PPP UK Limited and prior to that as HBG PFI Projects Ltd) for the replacement of seven schools in the Bromsgrove area.
+In December 2005 the County Council entered into a 30-year contract with BAM PPP UK Limited (previously known as HBG PFI Projects Ltd) for the replacement of seven schools in the Bromsgrove area.
 The estimated cost over the life of the contract is approximately £300 million.
 During 2007/08 the seven new schools were completed and opened to provide educational services for the children of Bromsgrove and the surrounding area.
 In 2014/15 one school became an Academy.
 This has no impact to the main PFI contract.
 The Academy has entered into an agreement with the County Council to continue the obligations of the school in respect of the PFI contract.